 After all that, the result will probably feel a little anti-climactic.
 Yep, once dried, gesso basically looks the same as canvas.
 But once your final coat is totally dry, you can start painting!

-As you can see in the photos, a sponge brush is your go-to.
-But you can also use a brush.
-If so, try to reserve one brush for gesso only.
+Typically, a sponge brush should be your go-to.
+But you can also use a large brush.
+If you go the bristled brush route, reserve one brush to be strictly for gesso and nothing else.

 Once the gesso is dry, run a fine-grain sandpaper over the surface.
 Be gentle — you don't want to scrape off the gesso and have to start over!